Meet our team on Whitebait Connection coordinators around the country!

 Patricia Clark

-Kia ora, my name is Patricia and I joined the WBC team in May 2021.
+Kia ora, my name is Patricia and I joined the Whitebait Connection team in 2021.
 I whakapapa to Ngāpuhi and grew up on a farm near my hometown of Kaikohe.
+I now live in Waipu.
 Through my upbringing I have always been interested in all things related to freshwater.
-I have a Bachelor's degree in Environmental Science and Earth Science, and a Masters degree in Environmental Science focussed on freshwater ecology.
-I love being part of the WBC team as it combines my passions for freshwater ecology, education and hand on conservation.
+I have a Bachelor's degree in Environmental Science and Earth Science, and a Masters degree in Environmental Science focused on freshwater ecology.
+I love being part of the WBC team as it combines my passions for freshwater ecology, education and hands on conservation.

 Phone: 027 325 2054